-The dissertation director must be a tenured or tenure-track member of GSSW.
+The dissertation director must be a tenured/tenure-track faculty or research faculty member of GSSW.
 It is the dissertation director's responsibility to ensure that the student's research meets appropriate academic standards for the discipline in which the degree is being conferred.
+Under some circumstances, faculty with other designations (e.g., clinical, teaching, professor of the practice)